sanjay9616/JavaScript/general1.md

 116	What are PWAs
 110	What is ECMAScript
-109	What is an event delegation
 108	Why is JavaScript treated as Single threaded

 106	What is the use of setTimeout
 107	What is the use of setInterval
 105	What is BOM

-102	What is the use of preventDefault method
 103	What is the use of stopPropagation method
-104	What are the steps involved in return false usage 100	What are events
+104	What are the steps involved in return false usage
-86	What is event bubbling
-87	What is event capturing
-85	What is an event flow
-57	What are server-sent events
-58	How do you receive server-sent event notifications 59	How do you check browser support for server-sent events 60	What are the events available for server sent events

 101	Who created javascript